asaadal/ADA-project/README.md

 `account_category` | General account theme, as coded by Linvill and Warren `new_june_2018` | A binary indicator of whether the handle was newly listed in June 2018

 We are focused on the tweets in English and we may extend to other languages on a later stage.
-The periods of time we're interested in coincides with major political and major politically devasive events.
+The periods of time we're interested in coincide with major political and major politically devasive events.

 # A list of internal milestones up until project milestone 2